Retail experts on what consumers can expect from Hudson’s Bay liquidation sales

 Whatever is left over in the sale will likely be sold off to third-party sellers or treated as a complete loss—meaning it is in the Bay’s best interest to sell off as much of their inventory as they can, Tsai said.

-There are currently 32 Hudson’s Bay stores in Ontario with the flagship location in downtown Toronto.
+There are currently 32 Hudson’s Bay stores in Ontario, 16 in B.C., 13 in both Alberta and Quebec, and two in Manitoba, Nova Scotia and Saskatchewan.

 Will the sales be different at Saks Fifth Avenue?